MatthiasNickles/diff-SAT/README.md

 might require a preceeding preprocessing and grounding step as explained above.

 - For using First-Order Logic (FOL) syntax (under stable model semantics), consider preprocessing using a tool such as fol2asp or f2lp.

-- Most of the configuration options in sharedDefs.scala can also be set when calling delSAT from the command line (see sharedDefs.scala)

 - delSAT is not a solver for (weighted) Max-SAT or Min-SAT, nor for finding individually optimal models